dojyorin/esm_hosting/README.md

 # **ESM Hosting**

-Deliver ESM from git repository.
+Deliver ESM from Git repository.

 # Details
 It bundle ESM source code that exists on Git repository and provides to web browsers.